“Strategy without process is like a head without the body”

 What’s in the Business System Diagram?

-The Business System Diagram identifies all business processes within a business system and includes several important additional elements for each process, such as process name, process owner, process purpose, the main process customers and suppliers, the main products and services of each process, the main inputs to the process and the primary measures.
+Along with business processes, the Business System Diagram identifies several important additional elements for each process, such as process name, process owner, process purpose, the main process customers and suppliers, the main products and services of each process, the main inputs to the process and the primary measures.
 It provides a summary model for understanding the flow of work inside the larger business system.
 The BSD is not an IT architecture map.
-While information technology certainly has impact, workflow is not just the IT component.
+While information technology certainly has an impact, workflow is not just the IT component.
 IT encompasses all of the time, activity, and decision-making that contribute to executing the business system mission.

 What purpose does the Business System Diagram serve?